Authored by the expert who managed and guided the team behind the Laos Property Pack

 Which banks are most foreigner-friendly in Laos in 2026?

-As of January 2026, the three banks most commonly used by foreigners seeking mortgages in Laos are BCEL (Banque Pour Le Commerce Exterieur Lao), Bank of China (Lao), and JDB Bank (Joint Development Bank), each with visible retail lending operations.
+As of early 2026, the three banks most commonly used by foreign buyers for home loans in Laos are BCEL (Banque Pour Le Commerce Exterieur Lao), Bank of China (Lao), and JDB Bank (Joint Development Bank), which together cover most of the retail mortgage activity in Vientiane and other urban centers.

 We actually have a specific document about how to get a mortgage as a foreigner in our pack covering real estate in Laos.